bootstrapworld/curriculum/lessons/problem-decomposition/langs/en-us/slides.md

 These pieces are __reusable__, resulting in writing __less code__, and __less duplicate code__.

 Duplicate code means more places to make mistakes, especially when that code needs to be changed.

 ---
 {layout="LaunchR"}
-# Top-Down vs. Bottom-Up

-Which one of these circles of evaluation shows a Top-Down approach to problem decomposition?{style="font-size:24"}

-Which one is Bottom-Up?{style="font-size:24"}

-@image{images/COEs-top-bottom.png, "two circles of evaluation showing top-down and bottom-up solving strategies"}{width="250"}

----
-{layout="LaunchR"}